wasmerio/ate/doc/guide.md

 ## Maven

-An example maven POM.xml file is described below that will bring in everything thats needs to run the ATE database along with Undertow, Weld, Kafka, ZooKeeper and their depedencies.
+An example maven POM.xml file is described below that will bring in the ATE library and its dependencies.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>